A Sinkhole Appeared In My Yard. Now what?

 - A collapsing underground structure

 If the discovery excavation reveals that the sinkhole is the product of a broken pipe, remediation requires a few steps.
-First the broken sewer, septic, or rain leader pipe must be repaired.
+First, the broken sewer, septic, or rain leader pipe must be repaired.
 After fixing the pipe, more dirt is added to replace the soil that had washed away.
 In this way, the sinkhole is completely filled in.
 It is then possible to tamp and sod the area.
 Having resolved the source of the sinkhole problem, your lawn is restored and looking better than ever.

 There is a different course of action when the diagnostic excavation shows that the sinkhole stems from deteriorating debris or a collapsing structure.
 In these situations, the deteriorating or collapsing structure is further demolished and then a large “bean-bag” like filler is installed.
 This large “bean-bag” is composed of gravel and geotextile fabric.
 The fabric holds everything in place while allowing water to drain through the soil.
 This prevents further expansion of the sinkhole and allows your landscaping to be restored above.

 C.A.
 Taciak & Sons is able to provide our Baltimore neighbors with both of these sinkhole repair methods.
-If a suspicious pit has begun to appear in your lawn, please don’t hesitate to get in touch.
+If a suspicious pit has begun to appear on your lawn, please don’t hesitate to get in touch.
 We apply our 70+ years of plumbing and excavating experience to each sinkhole remediation project.

 Sinkhole repair costs